SAP-archive/teched2021-DAT160/exercises/ex3/README.md

-# Exercise 3 - Build an analytical view in SAP Data Warehouse Cloud and use SAP Analytics Cloud for consumption purposes
+# Exercise 3 - Build an analytical View in SAP Data Warehouse Cloud and use SAP Analytics Cloud for Consumption Purposes

 In this exercise, we will make use of the consolidated, local (relational) SAP Data Warehouse Cloud table (cf. [Exercise 2](../ex2/README.md)) to finally build an analytical view on top.
 This view itself can then be consumed using SAP Analytics Cloud going forward.

-## Exercise 3.1 - Build an analytical view in SAP Data Warehouse Cloud
+## Exercise 3.1 - Build an analytical View in SAP Data Warehouse Cloud

 1. Click on the associated icon to create a new `graphical view`
 <br>![](./images/ex3_1.png)<br>